ansible-collections/community.mysql/CONTRIBUTING.md

 The Makefile accept the following options:

 - db_engin_version: The name of the container to use.
 Either MYSQL or MariaDB.
 Use ':' as a separator.
+Do not use short version, like mysql:8 for instance.
+Our tests expect a full version to filter tests based on released version.
+For instance: when: db_version is version ('8.0.22', '>').
 - connector: The name of the python package of the connector along with its version number.
 Use '==' as a separator.
 - python: The python version to use in the controller.
 - target : TODO, I need to implement a Makefile optional variable for that.